What Are the Main Challenges of the Idea Management Process?

 Ideas are just ideas until they’re realized.
 Sometimes the most challenging part of idea management is implementing the ideas.

-To get the most out of an idea management process, you must be able to capitalize on good ideas in a timely and effective manner.
+To get the most out of idea management, you must be able to capitalize on good ideas in a timely and effective manner.
 The simpler the process, the faster you can take advantage of new ideas.
 A process with lots of stage gates, meetings, and documents to fill out presents barriers to implementation that can drag out the process—or worse, cause people to lose interest so it falls through the cracks, incomplete and forgotten.

 An effective idea management process integrates idea generation, evaluation, and implementation under one system shared by the entire organization.
 That way, you always know what the next step is and who’s responsible.
 An idea management tool that follows an idea from generation to implementation helps to clarify the vision of what the idea should look like when complete, how it should be scaled, and what metrics you should use to measure its success.